 Understanding the statistical relationship between random variables is a cornerstone of many scientific experiments.
-During the last few decades, various measures of dependency were developed to capture the association between two random variables, such as the mutual information and information theoretic coefficients \cite{reshef2011detecting}, the kernel-based measures \cite{pfister2018kernel, zhang2018large}, the correlation coefficients that are based on sample ranks \cite{drton2018high, deb2021multivariate, weihs2018symmetric}, and the dependency metrics that are based on copulas \cite{zhang2019bet, shih2021copula}; We refer to this survey \cite{jossea2013measures} for other dependency coefficients.
+Various measures of dependency were developed in the statistics literature to capture the association between random variables, such as the mutual information and information theoretic coefficients \citep{reshef2011detecting}, the kernel-based measures \citep{pfister2018kernel, zhang2018large}, the correlation coefficients that are based on sample ranks \citep{drton2018high, deb2021multivariate, weihs2018symmetric}, and the dependency metrics that are based on copulas \citep{zhang2019bet, shih2021copula}; We refer to the survey by \citet{josse2013measures} for other dependency measures.

-In many modern data science problems, answering profound questions, such as inferring causal links between different variables, requires a more thorough analysis.
-In particular, a desired analysis must control for the presence of what is known as confounding factors.
-This happens when an (often unmeasured) factor $Z$ effects both of the variables of interest (say $X$ and $Y$), and hence can lead to misleading conclusions about the association of the variables.
+Inferential tasks in data science and statistics often require a more thorough analysis of the associations between random variables.
+In particular, a desired analysis must control for the presence of confounding factors.
+This happens when (an often unmeasured) factor $Z$ affects both of the variables of interest (say $X$ and $Y$), and hence can lead to misleading conclusions about the association of the variables.
 For example, in genome-wide association studies (GWAS), researchers are interested in finding loci that are causal for the trait.
-However, spurious association can arise due to ancestry-induced correlations between causal and non-causal loci, or when ancestry is correlated with both the genotype and the trait~\cite{campbell2005demonstrating,bhaskar2017novel}.
+However, spurious association can arise due to ancestry-induced correlations between causal and non-causal loci, or when ancestry is correlated with both the genotype and the trait~\citep{campbell2005demonstrating,bhaskar2017novel}.

 Conditional independence (CI) testing controls for the effect of such confounding factors.
-To further highlight the significance of the CI problem, it is worth noting that many important problems in statistics can indeed be cast as a CI testing problem, with examples ranging from the classic concepts of sufficient and ancillary statistics \cite{dawid1979conditional}, to the well-known concepts in graphical models \cite{koller2009probabilistic, friedman2004inferring, dobra2004sparse}, and the causal discovery problems \cite{pearl2000models, zhang2012kernel, peters2017elements}, where at the heart of all these settings, one can find a CI testing problem.
+To further highlight the significance of the CI problem, it is worth noting that many important problems in statistics can indeed be cast as a CI testing problem, with examples ranging from the classic concepts of sufficient and ancillary statistics \citep{dawid1979conditional}, to the well-known concepts in graphical models \citep{koller2009probabilistic, friedman2004inferring, dobra2004sparse}, and the causal discovery problems \citep{pearl2000models, zhang2012kernel, peters2017elements}, where at the heart of all these settings, one can find a CI testing problem.